ebermudez/edo-website-v4/payments/documents-review.md

 - Detailed review of up to 5 pages
 - Inline comments and actionable edits
 - 15-minute recap call with next steps (optional)

+Notice that this is **not** a service to write your CV for you.
+I will only review the document you already have.
 <br />
 <br />